Tichu: Grand Seigneur (5-12 players)

 If five play one card less is handed over at each level.

 The recipients simultaneously push the corresponding number of cards back - but useless cards of their choice.

-The Mah Jong begins, the uneven contest takes it course and the winner becomes Great Lord, the tailender becomes the Wretch.
+The Mah Jong begins, the uneven contest takes its course and the winner becomes Great Lord, the tailender becomes the Wretch.
 The players take their new-won places - provided that any positions have changed.
 Great Lords are hard to overthrow due to the uneven card exchange.

 There is no defined end to the game, only the glory of being Grand Lord.
 It is all for fun.

 The use of two packs is recommended when 7 or more play Grand Seigneur.
 The Hound and Mah Jong must be removed from the second pack.
 Extra rules: